 Both offer free ad-supported content, Crunchyroll sometimes shows 4 to 6 video ads during and before an episode, and most of the time, the ads are the same.

 I understand the company has to make money but watching the same video ad six times can be overwhelming sometimes.

 VRV also shows the same ads, but not six times.
 The average video ad count on VRV is 3 to 4.

 Which one is for you

-- Living in the US: I suggest using VRV first.
+If you are living in the US: I suggest using VRV.

 If you live outside of the US and have a VPN: Try VRV first if you are not thinking of subscribing to a paid plan.

 Finally, if you live outside of the US and don’t have VPN: You don’t have a choice.
 Go with Crunchyroll.

 Crunchyroll vs. VRV: Links

 Anime is growing rapidly, and good service is essential.
 The article Crunchyroll vs VRV covered the most important topics.
 What do you think of both?
 Do you have a favourite anime service?